JavaFundamentalsZT/jf-hw-intro/README.md

 After Maven has finished and the build was successful, you can find a **ZIP file** at **target/jf-homework1-B12345.zip** *(the name of the zip file contains the homework number and your Student Book Number/matrikli number)*.

 This ZIP file contains all the files that we need to check your homework.
-The only thing left to do now is to send the ZIP file as an attachment to an e-mail with subject **"Homework 1 - *your Student Book Number/maktrikli number"*** to *jf@zeroturnaround.com*.
+The only thing left to do now is to send the ZIP file as an attachment to an e-mail with subject **"Homework 1 - *your Student Book Number/maktrikli number*"** to *jf@zeroturnaround.com*.

 Various tips